Ah, the New Year– it’s a time of new beginnings, coming off of a series of holidays.

 If you’ve got skill in writing, give it a shot– you might end up on the front page, and then your foot is in the door.

-3. Let Google Track Your Information with Google Screenwise
+3. Let Google Track Your Information with iPsos Screenwise

 It’s no secret that Google is a company which sells the information it gets from its users.
 But most people are OK with that, so long as Google never personally inconveniences them with the fact.

 However, you can pick up some light cash for letting Google additionally track your cellular behavior.
-Installing an app called Google Screenwise lets them monitor where you spend your time on your phone, and they’ll pay you a low earning in return.
+Installing an app called iPsos Screenwise lets (iPsos works on behalf of Google) them monitor where you spend your time on your phone, and they’ll pay you a low earning in return.

 For maximum results, try installing the Screenwise extension for your Chrome browser as well.